 Navigating Sydney's Public Transport with the Opal Card

-If you are moving from the UK, then the Opal card is Sydney’s version of the Oyster card.
-Or, if you’re moving from Seattle like we did, the Opal card is similar to the Orcas card.
+If you are moving from the UK, then the Opal Card is Sydney's version of the Oyster Card.
+Or, if you're moving from Seattle as we did, the Opal Card is similar to the Orcas Card.

 To get an Opal Card, you can order online and have it sent to you or pick one up at a newsagent, supermarket, or convenience store.
 There are over 2000 retailers that sell Opal Cards.
 There are also Opal Cards available from selected Transport Customer Service Centers and Shops.

 Be aware that some of the retailers may have credit card fees for purchases under a certain amount.
 To avoid these extra fees just load up your card above the amount to avoid this fee.
 This goes for when you're topping up your card too.